-In this chapter, we set out potential actions for regulators and public authorities to enable digitalisation and protect consumers against the risks.
+In this chapter, we set out priority actions for regulators and public authorities to enable digitalisation and protect consumers against the risks.
 We also consider how regulators themselves can take advantage of digitalisation to improve the practice of regulation.
+It will be key to maintain technology-neutrality of regulation and avoid any form of vendor lock-in.
+The overwhelming majority of respondents felt that the analysis presented in this part of the paper is correct and agreed with our proposed areas of focus.
+They also proposed a number of relevant topics and suggested that some our focus' areas be refined or that we put more emphasis on particular aspects.